- A single static PowerPoint slide is permitted (no slide transitions, animations or 'movement' of any description)

 - Did the PowerPoint slide enhance, rather than detract from, their presentation – was it clear, legible and concise?

-- To participate in 3MT® @ Queen's you must currently be registered in a Masters by thesis, Masters by research project or PhD program at Queen’s and have made substantial progress on research and analysis.
+- To participate in 3MT® @ Queen's you must currently be registered in a Masters (Thesis or MRP) or PhD program at the time of the competition and must have made substantial progress on your research and analysis.
+Course based Masters students are ineligible

 - Presentations must be based on research that is directly related to the student’s graduate program thesis\project.